36rahu/pv_simulator/README.md

 # PV Simulator

-Generates simulated photovoltaic (PV) power production and household consumption values.
+Generates simulated photovoltaic (PV) power production and household consumption values and writes the results (in Kilowatts kW) to the disk.

 ## Stack
 - Docker